-Herndon said principals, teachers, and reading coaches at three particular junior high schools (Green Cove Springs, Lakeside, and Wilkinson) are so committed to the program that they ensure it is implemented with fidelity every day for 50 minutes.
+Herndon said principals, teachers, and Reading coaches at three particular junior high schools (Green Cove Springs, Lakeside, and Wilkinson) are so committed to the program that they ensure it is faithfully implemented every day for 50 minutes.

-"They all understand Corrective Reading's value, so buy-in is from the top down and teachers are fully trained," she said.
+"They all understand the value of Corrective Reading, so buy-in is from the top down, and teachers are fully trained," she said.